 10) Do you do commissions?

 Yes, I paint situations and people’s personalities.
 Tell me what size canvas you prefer and a little bit about the story or person, and I’ll send you a quote.
 You pay 50% in advance and 50% upon completion.
 The painting will take 3-6 weeks and I essentially get to paint whatever I want.
 This is not for the weak of heart, but it’s really fun.
-I also do helmets and high tops, but you need to drop those off or ship them to my studio.
+I also do shoes, handbags, and helmets, but you need to drop those off or ship them to my studio.

 What kind of drugs are you on?